Kingston upon Thames: Culture

 Fine art is also a prominent feature in the history of Kingston.
 Both John Hoyland and Jeremy Moon worked from permanent studios in Kingston and many artists and designers have studied at the university including Fiona Banner, John Bratby, David Nash and Jasper Morrison.

 Early in his music career, the guitarist and singer-songwriter Eric Clapton spent time busking in Kingston upon Thames, having grown up and studied in the area.
 Rock band Cardiacs were formed in the town.

 Recently, a scene from Mujhse Dosti Karoge, a Bollywood film starring Hrithik Roshan as the leading actor, was filmed by the toppled telephone boxes sculpture in Old London Road.

 The 1974 Doctor Who story "Invasion of the Dinosaurs" used several locations in the town for filming.
 The 2008 series of Primeval, shown on ITV1 in January, featured almost an entire episode filmed inside the Bentall Centre and John Lewis department stores.
 Kingston featured in Primeval again in May 2009 with several scenes shot in and around the Market Place.
-Nipper, the famous "His Master's Voice" (HMV) dog, is buried in the town under Lloyds Bank.
+Nipper, the famous "His Master's Voice" dog, is buried in the town under Lloyds Bank.
 His owners lived nearby in Fife Road.

 Kingston Green Fair was held annually from 1987 to 2008 in Canbury Gardens, next to the river, on the Spring Bank Holiday.
 The word "Green" in the title refers to the ethos of the fair as promoting sustainable development.
 For instance no meat or other products derived from dead animals were allowed to be sold, and no electricity was permitted on the site unless generated by wind, sun, or bicycle power.